kiddico/Reddit-Sidebar-Hider/README.md

 ##Reddit Sidebar Hider
 ####a simple chrome extension to toggle the reddit sidebar

-Several people have said that the reason no one has made one of these yet is because it'll block the ads.
-So using it is kind of cruel to the site.
-So I suppose if you want to be morally safe don't use it.
+Several people have said that the reason no one has made one of these yet is because it'll block the ads, and reddit won't get ad revenue blah blah blah.
+Well the page is still loaded in fully, which I'm fairly not confident at all but will still say so on the internet that it will still count as a page view, and therefor an ad impression.
+Someone should probably double check.
+I have no idea how these computer things work.

-...but if you're like me, and you use an ad blocker anyways then I don't see how that matters.

 If you don't feel like running your browser in developer mode I put a pre-packaged crx in the packaged folder.
 Just drag it into your extensions window... thing.